Are you wondering why your clients don't stay with you? Are you feeling frustrated that your business is not growing as quickly as you would like?

 I found it helpful to practice by role-playing in a safe environment with a friend or family member and receiving feedback.
 Perhaps share this list of listening tips with them and ask them to give you their honest and open feedback at the end of the role-playing session on how well you did for each tip, and any areas for improvement.
 You may be surprised at their feedback because we often don't realize how we are communicating with others.
 Either way, life is a continuous journey of transformation and change.
 I still catch myself slipping up on a few of these from time to time.
 I just love having this list to refer back to though!

 Author: Sally Mitchell, founder of Body Flows Yoga Retreats and RYT 200 Yoga Teacher leads yoga retreats in the USA, Mexico and Costa Rica.
-Sally also uses her technology and marketing skills from 16 years working in the corporate world to offer website development and SEO Services for other yoga teachers and wellness practitioners.
-Living in beautiful Sonoma, California, after 15 years in NYC and San Francisco, her approach as a leader and teacher is holistic, balanced and grounded.
+Living in beautiful Sonoma, California, after 15 years in NYC and San Francisco, Sally's approach as a leader and teacher is holistic, balanced and grounded.
 She enjoys practicing and studying yoga, hiking and trail running in nature, traveling, writing, blogging and inspiring others to live a more spiritual and meaningful life.